-The Company Received a "Going Concern" Opinion From Its Independent Auditors, Has a History of Operating Losses and May Not Achieve Profitability Sufficient to Generate a Positive Return on Shareholders' Investment
+The Company Received a "Going Concern" Opinion from Its Independent Registered Public Accounting Firm, Has a History of Operating Losses and May Not Achieve Profitability Sufficient to Generate a Positive Return on Shareholders' Investment

-We have incurred net losses since 1992, including net losses of approximately \$1.9 million for three months ended March 31, 2005, \$70.0 million for the year ended December 31, 2004 and \$48.5, \$59.6 and \$12.6 million for fiscal 2003, 2002 and 2001, respectively.
-As of March 31, 2005 our accumulated deficit was approximately \$281.5 million.
-The Company's consolidated financial statements for the year ended December 31, 2004 and 2003 have been prepared on a going-concern basis, expressing substantial doubt about the Company's ability to continue as a going concern as a result of recurring losses and negative cash flows.
+We have incurred net losses since 1992, including net losses of approximately \$3.3 million for six months ended June 30, 2005, \$70.0 million for the year ended December 31, 2004 and \$48.5 million, \$59.6 million and \$12.6 million for fiscal 2003, 2002 and 2001, respectively.
+As of June 30, 2005 our accumulated deficit was approximately \$282.9 million.
+The Company's consolidated financial statements for the year ended December 31, 2004 and 2003 have been prepared on a "going concern" basis, expressing substantial doubt about the Company's ability to continue as a going concern as a result of recurring losses and negative cash flows.
 Our future profitability will depend on several factors, including:

-- the successful completion of the formulation development, clinical testing and acceptable regulatory review of our AversionTM Technology; - the receipt of a notice of allowance and issued patent from the US Patent and Trademark Office ("PTO") for the material claims in our patent application relating to the AversionTM Technology; - the AversionTM Technology not infringing third-party patents or other intellectual property rights; - the completion of the development, commercial scale up and acceptable regulatory review of our opioid active pharmaceutical ingredient manufacturing process technology (the "Opioid Synthesis Technologies"); - the receipt of approval from the U.S. Drug Enforcement Administration ("DEA") to import narcotic raw materials to be used in our development and manufacturing efforts; and - the interest of qualified third parties in our AversionTM Technology and our Opioid Synthesis Technologies (collectively the "Technologies") and our ability to negotiate and execute commercially viable collaboration agreements with qualified third parties relating to the Technologies.
+- · the successful completion of the formulation development, clinical testing and acceptable regulatory review of our AversionTM Technologies; - · the receipt of a notice of allowance and issued patents from the US Patent and Trademark Office ("PTO") for the material claims in our patent applications relating to the AversionTM Technologies; - · the AversionTM Technologies not infringing third-party patents or other intellectual property rights; - the interest of qualified third parties in our AversionTM Technologies and our Opioid Synthesis Technologies (collectively the "Technologies") and our ability to negotiate and execute commercially viable collaboration agreements with qualified third parties relating to the Technologies.